Ninigi/patiently_try/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/with_retries.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Ninigi/with_retries.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+To open a pull request:

+* Fork it
+* Add your code
+* Open a PR

 ## License